Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality

 For the problem of computing weighted averages on surfaces, one only needs to project 3D points of the form $\by^3=\sum w_i\bx_i^3$, where all $\bx_i^3\in\CM^3$.
 The point $\by^3$ is \emph{lifted} into $\BR^d$ by simply defining $\by^d = \sum w_i\bx_i^d$, where $\bx_i^d$ is defined as the point on $\CM^d$ with the same implicit coordinates (triangle and barycentric coordinates) as $\bx_i^3$ does on $\CM^3$.
 Therefore, their approach only embeds $\CM$ into $\BR^d$ (Figure~\ref{fig:phongAdapt}a,c).
 In contrast, we want to project arbitrary points \emph{near} $\CM^3$ onto it using the Phong projection.
 Therefore, we compute the offset surfaces at signed-distance $\pm\mu$ from $\CM$.
 We then compute a tetrahedral mesh $\CT_\CM^3$ of the space between these two surfaces in $\BR^3$.
-In the final step, we embed the vertices of $\CT_\CM$ in $\BR^d$ using MDS and LS-Meshes as described above.
-Note that all of the above steps are realized in a precomputation.
+In the final precomputation step, we embed the vertices of $\CT_\CM$ in $\BR^d$ using MDS and LS-Meshes as described above.

 Now, given a 3D point $\by^3$ within a distance $\mu$ from $\CM^3$, we situate it within $\CT_\CM^3$, use tetrahedral Barycentric coordinates to infer its location in $\BR^d$, and then compute its Phong projection (Figure~\ref{fig:phongAdapt}b,c).
 We fallback to closest-point projection for points outside $\CT_\CM^3$, since Phong projection converges to closest-point projection when far from $\CM$.
 Furthermore, we set $\mu$ large enough to easily handle our smooth-closest-point queries in \S~\ref{sec:anchoredProximity}.